 It allows for the limited use of your copyrighted content without needing your permission.
 It typically applies to things like reporting, commentary, and criticism.

-How do I give credit to a copyright owner?
+How do you give credit to a copyright owner?

 It’s best to get permission from the creator first and then include the name of the person who created the work and link to it from wherever you used it.